 Where to Stay: Parikia Hotels

-There are plenty of excellent Parikia accommodation options covering most styles and price ranges.
+For a complete breakdown on where to stay on Paros, check out our full list of the best Paros hotels.
+Or if you’ve already decided that Parikia is the place for you, there are plenty of excellent Parikia accommodation options covering most styles and price ranges.
 Here are a few that we would particularly recommend:

 We loved our stay at Port View House, located just south of Parikia and a pleasant 15-minute walk to the malecón.
 It is enormous (far bigger than we needed for two people) but the price was still very reasonable and we enjoyed the excellent couch and terrific views from the massive sheltered terrace.